-- to communicate to you offers in relation to our services or products that we think may be of interest to you;
+- to communicate offers in relation to our services or products that we think may be of interest to you

-- unless requested not to, to communicate with you offers in relation to products and services promoted by us via other websites owned and operated by Pivotal Data (Pty) Ltd;
+- unless you requested us not to, receive any communication related to offers in relation to products and services promoted by us via other websites owned and operated by Pivotal;

-- unless requested not to, to send you marketing materials which promote the goods or services of us and our affiliate companies (including by way of electronic direct marketing activities);
+- unless you requested us not to receive any marketing materials which promote the goods and/or services of Pivotal (including by way of electronic direct marketing activities);

 What laws authorise us to collect personal information?